RAEA

 AOS

 Architecture plays a key role in the design of outer space.
-Satellites, space capsules or space colonies are not only objects of science, but also the planned artificial environments by designers.
+Satellites, space capsules or space colonies are not only objects of science, but also the planned artificial envirnoments by designers.
 Beyond providing ideas about space, as an emergency exit, metaphor or utopia, these designs convey how the earth is understood in ecological, technological and political terms.
-How can a life be considered outside of earthly conditions?
+How can life be considered outside of earthly conditions?
 The aim of the intensive reading and research seminar is therefore to deal with the interactions between architecture and outer space using selected spatial theories from the history of media, science and arts.

 DP